pvdcamme/OSM2Picture/README.md

 The result is written to test.ppm.
 Converting these files to a more common image format can be done with conver (from ImageMagick).

-The XML are processed at about 30 MBytes/s but since these files are huge, it can still take a long time for the whole XML to be processed.
+The XML files are processed at about 30 MBytes/s but since these files are huge, it can take a long time for the whole XML to be processed.